+971 58 532 8587

 While most schools follow a similar application deadline, they aren't always the same.
 Check each school's deadline before submitting your application.

-To help you with your college application to-do list, we've put together a timeline with all the major milestones of the college application process.
+To help you with your university application to-do list, we've put together a timeline with all the major milestones of the application process.

 Start thinking about which universities you'd like to attend.
 Once you narrow down your search to 5-10 schools, schedule tours (in-person or virtually).
 You can learn a lot more about a school if you visit, talk with other students, learn about the programs, and tour the campus.

 Crimson offers application advising services to students.
 We can help you create safety, target, and reach lists of colleges and universities.
 Our advisors are experts in the university application process.
 They can walk you through each step of the process, ensuring you build the best possible application and complete every piece of your application on time.

 You can take these tests multiple times, so about nine months before applying, take the test(s) to assess your strengths and weaknesses.
 If you score lower than you like, identify the areas you need to improve and take the test again in a few months.

 Start thinking about who you will ask for a letter of recommendation.
 Consider the teachers and mentors in your life who will be thoughtful and knowledgeable about your experiences and character traits.
 Asking six months before applications are due provides teachers with ample time to complete them.

 Most universities use the Common App as the vehicle for applications.
 (University of California schools are an exception).
 You can start thinking about and writing your common app essay before the application opens.
 Start the essay early before the school year gets even busier.
 You'll be happy you did!